OBJECTIVES AND CONTENTS OF PROGRAM

 2. Basics of economics: microeconomics, macroeconomics and economic and financial policy

 4. In the fourth semester the focus of the program moves to Economic Evolution, Human Behavior and Policy.
 In addition to the specialized contents, key competencies such as teamwork and scientific working are imparted.
 Within the major ‘Economic Evolution, Human Behavior and Policy’ students have to decide between two sub modules: ‘Innovative Change and Human Behavior’ or ‘Institutional Development and Public Making’.

 5. Compulsory-elective subjects: Econometrics, Operations Research, Scientific Research Methods in Economics or Dynamic Research Methods

 6. General Studies: Basics of Economics, Law, Analysis of Economic Data and Sustainable Management

-Within the 'Komplementärfach' of Business Studies and Economics the following subjects are compulsory: Introduction of Business Studies, Economics and Economic Data Analysis, Marketing, Microeconomics, Macroeconomics, Accounting, economic and financial policy, Industrical organisation and Production/Logistics.
-No specialisation is taken for the 'Komplementärfach'.
-Graduates of the 'Komplementärfach' chose their General Studies in agreement with their major subject.
+Within the complementary subject of Business Studies and Economics the following subjects are compulsory: Introduction of Business Studies, Indroduction of Economics, Economic Data Analysis, Marketing, Microeconomics, Macroeconomics, Accounting, economic and financial policy, Industrial Economics and Production/Logistics.
+No specialization is required for the complementary subject.
+Graduates of the complementary subject choose their General Studies courses in agreement with their major subject.